Inviting or Adding SSO users

 1. Click on SettingsUsers & SecuritySAML/OpenID

-1. You can either select Invite all team members, or select Pick and invite
+1. You can either select All users team members or select Selected users only

-2. If you select Pick and invite, you can select the members and click on the Invite button
+2. If you select Selected users only, you can select the members and click on the Invite button

 • The team member who has initiated the invite